threeandthreee/Archipelago/worlds/shadow_the_hedgehog/docs/en_Shadow The Hedgehog.md

 Likewise, all of these mission objectives are items that can be received, requiring you to meet the total to finish the several Dark and Hero missions of the game.

+The latest version includes further enemysanity and configuration around the percent of these checks to include.
+Checkpoint sanity is a recent addition, allowing each numbered checkpoint to be an individual check.

+There are some junk items and special weapon unlocks are also available.

+It is possible to tweak the settings to remove some of the specific checks and alter total to the players choice.
+Likewise, it is possible to exclude stages.

 Future checks and items are expected to be added in the future.

 ## What other changes are made to the game?